Nonatale/tripPlanner/README.md

 ## Description

-tripPlanner is a website intended to help the busy traveller to stay organized when planning an upcoming vacation or event.
+TrailCraft is a website intended to help the busy traveler stay organized when planning an upcoming vacation or event.

 ## Installation